dsasacramento/dsasacramento.github.io/_pages/resources/bylaws.md

 Co-chairs are allowed two consecutive excused absences from meetings, with the expectation that they will appoint a substitute to assume their duties at the meeting.

-At least one Co-chair must be a self-identified woman.
+Only one Co-Chair may identify as a cis man.

 #### Treasurer.